|James Abbott Mc Neill Whistler PRBA (1834-1903)|

 Etching and drypoint on Japan paper with full margins.

-With the artist's butterfly signature in the sky above the tower.
+With the artist's butterfly signature in the sky.

 Ninety two known impressions.